egison/egison/docs/manual/new-syntax-migration-guide.rst

 The following describes the changes in the naming rule of variables.
 The table shows the example of such changes and the detailed description is given under the table.
-Some of the changes in the rules are handled by ``egison-translate`` but others are not -- the users still have to manually modify the program to complete the translation, at least for now.
+Some of these changes are supported in ``egison-translate`` but others are not, so the users might need to manually modify the program to complete the translation, at least for now.

 +----+----------------+---------------+---------------------------------+
 |    | Old name       | New name      | Handled by ``egison-translate`` |